 The humanitarian emergency in the Central African Republic is considered one of the most poorly funded crises in the world

 .
 In 2013, violence by armed rebel groups forced thousands to flee their homes.
-Over 623,400 people are living as refugees in neighbouring countries such as Cameroon, the Democratic Republic of Congo, the Republic of Congo and South Sudan.
-Moreover, approximately 684,004 people are internally displaced.
-The crisis has exacerbated an already poverty-stricken country: as of 2018, 71 per cent of the population was living below the international poverty line (the equivalent of $2.40 Canadian per day)
+Approximately 713,000 people are living as refugees in neighbouring countries such as Cameroon, the Democratic Republic of Congo, the Republic of Congo and South Sudan.
+Moreover, an estimated 652,036 people are internally displaced.
+The crisis has exacerbated an already poverty-stricken country: as of January 2022, there are 3.1 million people in need, 1.4 million of whom are children.

 As of February 2021